 11A.2.1 Interconnection Customer has submitted to Transmission Provider a request for Interim Interconnection Service in the form of Appendix 5 of this Attachment V. All requests for Interim Interconnection Service shall be submitted in the manner specified in Section 1 of the “Generator Interconnection Business Guide and Practice” manual posted on the Transmission Provider’s Generator Interconnection Study posting page on OASIS.

-11A.2.2 Interconnection Customer shall meet the terms and conditions for its Interconnection Request to be included in Transmission Provider’s Definitive Interconnection System Impact Study Queue pursuant to Section 8.2 of this Attachment V as follows:
+11A.2.2 Interconnection Customer shall meet the terms and conditions for its Interconnection Request to be included in Transmission Provider’s Definitive Interconnection System Impact Study Queue or Priority System Impact Study pursuant to Section 8.2 of this Attachment V as follows:

-(A) If the Interconnection Customer has already met the terms and conditions for its Interconnection Request to be included in Transmission Provider’s DISIS Queue, the Interconnection Customer shall provide the Initial Queue Position number in its Interim Availability Interconnection System Impact Study Agreement;
+(A) If the Interconnection Customer has already met the terms and conditions for its Interconnection Request to be included in Transmission Provider’s DISIS Queue or Priority System Impact Study, the Interconnection Customer shall provide the Queue Position number in its Interim Availability Interconnection System Impact Study Agreement;

-(B) If the Interconnection Customer has not already met the terms and conditions for its Interconnection Request to be included in Transmission Provider’s DISIS Queue and the DISIS Queue Cluster Window is currently open for new requests, the Interconnection Customer shall submit its Interconnection Request into the DISIS Queue and shall meet the terms and conditions for inclusion in the DISIS Queue simultaneous with the submission of a request for Interim Interconnection Service;
+(B) If the Interconnection Customer has not already met the terms and conditions for its Interconnection Request to be included in Transmission Provider’s DISIS Queue and the DISIS Queue Cluster Window is currently open for new requests, or if the Interconnection Customer intends to request Priority Processing pursuant to Section 3.11, the Interconnection Customer shall submit its Interconnection Request into the DISIS Queue or PSIS, as applicable, and shall meet the terms and conditions for inclusion in the DISIS Queue or PSIS, as applicable, simultaneous with the submission of a request for Interim Interconnection Service;

-(C) If the Interconnection Customer has not already met the terms and conditions for its Interconnection Request to be included in Transmission Provider’s DISIS Queue and the DISIS Queue Cluster Window is not currently open for new requests, the Interconnection Customer shall submit its Interconnection Request into the DISIS Queue and shall meet the terms and conditions for inclusion in the DISIS Queue during the DISIS Queue Cluster Window to open immediately following the submission of its request for Interim Interconnection Service.
+(C) If the Interconnection Customer has not already met the terms and conditions for its Interconnection Request to be included in Transmission Provider’s DISIS Queue and the DISIS Queue Cluster Window is not currently open for new requests and the Interconnection Customer does not intend to request Priority Processing, the Interconnection Customer shall submit its Interconnection Request into the DISIS Queue and shall meet the terms and conditions for inclusion in the DISIS Queue during the DISIS Queue Cluster Window to open immediately following the submission of its request for Interim Interconnection Service.
 Deposits and Site Control submitted with this request for Interim Service shall be credited toward the requirement for the associated DISIS Queue request.
-Interim Interconnection Service requests submitted subject to this subsection (C) shall be assigned an Initial Queue Position pursuant to Section 4.1.1 of this Attachment V corresponding to the DISIS Queue into which the Interconnection Request is expected to be submitted and shall have the same priority as all other requests submitted within the same DISIS Queue Cluster Window.
+Interim Interconnection Service requests submitted subject to this subsection (C) shall be assigned an Queue Position pursuant to Section 4.1.1 of this Attachment V corresponding to the DISIS Queue into which the Interconnection Request is expected to be submitted and shall have the same priority as all other requests submitted within the same DISIS Queue Cluster Window.

 Interconnection Customer must maintain its Interconnection Request in the DISIS Queue for its Interim Interconnection Service request to remain valid.
 If the DISIS Queue request is withdrawn or otherwise deemed terminated, the Interim Interconnection Service request shall be deemed withdrawn and the associated Interim GIA shall be terminated pursuant to Article 2.3.1.2(c) of Attachments 8 and 14, as applicable.